 Welcome to the University of Vermont.
-Before departing China for the Summer Bridge program and your studies at UVM, here are some things you should know:
+Before departing for the Summer Bridge program and your studies at UVM, here are some things you should know:

 UVM's Computer Depot carries personal computers from Apple and Dell at competitive educational prices.
 We are a not-for-profit University department devoted exclusively to the needs of students, faculty and staff.
 You'll find many advantages in purchasing your computer through UVM.
 Read more.